ImplFerris/pico-pico/src/std-to-no-std/rust-linker-script.md

 ...
 ```

-There are a few more settings required in memory.x for RP2350.
+There are a few more settings required in `memory.x` for RP2350.
 We do not need to write those by hand.
 Instead, we will use the [file provided in the embassy-rp examples repository](https://github.com/embassy-rs/embassy/blob/a6d392b24c5f010a8b5b2a00326c04b05a4ab0f0/examples/rp235x/memory.x) and place it in the root of your project.

 ## Codegen Option for Linker

-Putting the memory.x file in the project folder is not enough.
-We also need to make sure the linker actually uses the linker script provided by cortex-m-rt.
+Putting the `memory.x` file in the project folder is not enough.
+We also need to make sure the linker actually uses the linker script provided by `cortex-m-rt`.

-To fix this, we tell Cargo to pass the linker script (link.x) to the linker.
-There are multiple ways we can pass the argument to the rust. we can use the method like .cargo/config.toml or build script (build.rs) file.
-In the quick start, we are using the build.rs.
-So we will use the .cargo/config.toml approach.
+To fix this, we tell Cargo to pass the linker script `link.x` to the linker.
+There are multiple ways we can pass the argument to the rust. we can use the method like `.cargo/config.toml` or build script `build.rs` file.
+In the quick start, we are using the `build.rs`.
+So we will use the `.cargo/config.toml` approach.
 In the file, update the target section with the following

 ```toml
 [target.thumbv8m.main-none-eabihf]